roshan076/My-Portfolio/JavaScript-Algorithm-and-Data-Structures/README.md

 ### 4. Color Changer
 The [`Color Changer`](04.Color-Changer/index.html) project allows users to change the background to a random dark color with a button click.
 The current background hex code is displayed and updates with each color change.

+### 5. Calorie Counter
+The [`Calorie Counter`](05.Calorie-Counter/index.html) project helps users track their daily calorie consumption and expenditure.
+Users can input their calorie budget and add food or exercise entries under different categories such as breakfast, lunch, dinner, snacks, and exercise.
+The tools displays the total calories consumed and burned for the day.

 ## Acknowledgments
 - These projects were completed as guided exercises provided by freeCodeCamp.
 - Project Guidance: [freeCodeCamp Javascript Algorithms and Data Structures](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/)